 Geology, as it is the concentrated history of everything that has happened in a particular place over the last few billion years, is usually quite complex.
 Wiltshire County is blessed with a clear geological story that can be understood simply by looking at the terrain.

 Wiltshire in the Jurassic and Cretaceous

-This chalk is made from the accreted shells of millions of years of oysters, mollusks, and coral-like organisms living in this very spot.
+This chalk is made from the accreted shells of millions of years of oysters, molluscs, and coral-like organisms living in this very spot.
 The majority were grown by microscopic plankton shells called coccoliths.
-If it seems that it would take a lot of plankton to build the hundred meter deep deposits of chalk, that is correct.
-A hundred million years of uninterrupted growth is a very long time.
-The massive weight of the coccoliths above them crushed the shells down to very small particles and compressed them into chalk.
+If it seems that it would take a lot of plankton to build the hundred-meter-deep deposits of chalk, that is correct.
+A hundred million years of uninterrupted growth is an awfully long time.
+The massive weight of the coccoliths above them crushed the shells down to small particles and compressed them into chalk.
 Even today around Wiltshire you can find the famous Chalk horses that celebrate this cultural heritage.